The Birth of a Nation: Consequences

 In Griffith's words, the showings to the president and the entire Supreme Court conferred an "honor" upon Birth of a Nation.
 Dixon and Griffith used this commercially.
 The following day, Griffith and Dixon transported the film to New York City for review by the National Board of Censorship.
 They presented the film as "endorsed" by the President and the cream of Washington society.
 The Board approved the film by 15 to 8.

 A warrant to close the theater in which the movie was to open was dismissed after a long-distance call to the White House confirmed that the film had been shown there.
 Justice White was very angry when advertising for the film stated that he approved it, and he threatened to denounce it publicly.

-Dixon, a racist and white supremacist, clearly was rattled and upset by criticism by African Americans that the movie encouraged hatred against them, and he wanted the endorsement of as many powerful men as possible to offset such criticism.
+Dixon, a racist and white supremacist, was clearly rattled and upset by criticism from African Americans that the movie encouraged hatred against them, and he wanted the endorsement of as many powerful men as possible to offset such criticism.
 Dixon always vehemently denied having anti-black prejudices—despite the way his books promoted white supremacy—and stated: "My books are hard reading for a Negro, and yet the Negroes, in denouncing them, are unwittingly denouncing one of their greatest friends".

 In a letter sent on May 1, 1915, to Joseph P. Tumulty, Wilson's secretary, Dixon wrote: "The real purpose of my film was to revolutionize Northern sentiments by a presentation of history that would transform every man in the audience into a good Democrat...
 Every man who comes out of the theater is a Southern partisan for life!"
 In a letter to President Wilson sent on September 5, 1915, Dixon boasted: "This play is transforming the entire population of the North and the West into sympathetic Southern voters.
 There will never be an issue of your segregation policy".
 Dixon was alluding to the fact that Wilson, upon becoming president in 1913, had allowed cabinet members to impose segregation on federal workplaces in Washington, D.C. by reducing the number of black employees through demotion or dismissal.

-New opening titles on re-release
+Re-release

 One famous part of the film was added by Griffith only on the second run of the film and is missing from most online versions of the film (presumably taken from first run prints).

 These are the second and third of three opening title cards that defend the film.
 The added titles read:

 A PLEA FOR THE ART OF THE MOTION PICTURE: